BrokeAssChewbacca/Automated_AWS_Instance_Retirement/README.md

     - Runtime: Python 3.7
     - Permissions: Existing Role - InstanceRetirement
     - Don’t worry about the triggers now, that will be set in the next section automatically.
-    - Under ‘Function code’, set the Handler to ‘InstanceRetirement-Main.lambda_handler’
+    - Set the handler to ‘InstanceRetirement-Main.lambda_handler’
     - Don’t worry about the function code right now, you’ll upload it later using the CLI.
     - Under ‘Environment variables’ setup the following:
       - MaintWindowStart_ST
         - This is the start of the maintenance window (when the instances can stop) in standard time.
 The time needs to be in UTC and in the format HH:MM:SS